 Then, join CDI!

 Due to globalization, the internet, rising education levels, and long-term democratization, citizen diplomacy (CD) is likely to grow in the future, becoming a more important part of diplomacy and international affairs.
-Citizen Diplomacy International (CDI) is a program and network of Learning Life, a Washington DC-based nonprofit devoted to developing innovative learning communities in order to widen and deepen participation in democracy and diplomacy.
-CDI gathers diplomacy scholars, students, professionals, and volunteers every three months online via Zoom for 1.5 hours to share news and presentations on CD research and practice, local to global, with an eye to building a vibrant global CD sector for a more participatory, equitable and sustainable world.
-In addition, CDI offers email subscribers free access to the quarterly CDI Bulletin, a growing bibliography of CD-related media (books, journal and news articles, reports, videos, podcasts), and lists of CD experts, journalists and organizations.
-CDI’s Chair is Paul Lachelier, and Vice-Chair is Debbie Trent.
+Citizen Diplomacy International (CDI) is a program and network of Learning Life, a Washington DC-based nonprofit building inclusive learning communities in order to widen and deepen participation in democracy and diplomacy.
+CDI gathers scholars, students, professionals, and observers every three months online via Zoom for 1.5 hours to share news and presentations on CD research and practice, local to global, with an eye to building a vibrant global CD sector for a more participatory, equitable and sustainable world.

 For Teachers & Students

-Students and teachers of international affairs, diplomacy, and related social sciences are encouraged to (a) participate in CDI meetings to network, learn, share their work, and in some cases, as the CDI schedule allows, present significant research or practice of CD, (b) share their CD related publications, events and activities via CDI’s Facebook and Linkedin pages (each page has somewhat different international audiences), and (c) peruse the growing number of CD-related publications (articles, books, reports, podcasts, videos), experts, practitioners and organizations listed at CDI’s online bibliography, accessible free of charge.
+Students and teachers of international affairs, diplomacy, and related social sciences are encouraged to (a) participate in CDI meetings to network, learn, share their work, (b) in some cases, as the CDI schedule allows, present significant research or practice of CD, (c) share their CD-related publications, events and activities via CDI’s Facebook and Linkedin pages (each page has somewhat different international audiences), and (d) peruse the growing number of CD-related publications (articles, books, reports, podcasts, videos), experts, practitioners and organizations listed at CDI’s online bibliography, accessible to those on our CDI email list.

 Students can engage with CDI, among other ways, via: